 The driver turns off the engine, thinking this has turned out to be a much better shift than he anticipated.

-"You're always at work!" she wails, now shivering uncontrollably.
+at work!" she wails, now shivering uncontrollably.

 "C'mon," he says.
 "It's because of the prime minister."

 "I know, I know," she says, sniffling.
 "So there's nobody available for standard rounds."

 "That's what you said yesterday," she growls, replaying the wrenching scene in her mind.
 "And the day before that."